When to see it

 King Leontes, possessed by a mad jealousy, believes his pregnant wife Hermione to be having an affair with his childhood friend King Polixenes.

-He orders that the baby, Perdita, be abandoned.
+He orders that Hermione’s baby, Perdita, be abandoned.
 Hermione and their young son die of distress and Leontes is overcome with remorse.
-Perdita is discovered by a shepherd.
-She grows up and falls in love with Florizel, son of Polixenes.
+Perdita is found and raised by a shepherd, and falls in love with Florizel, son of Polixenes.
 They flee Polixenes, who is consumed with fury at his son’s love for a commoner, and seek shelter with Leontes.
 Perdita is recognized.
-Hermione, who did not die but went into hiding, returns and the family is reunited.
+Hermione returns and the family is reunited.

 The story follows the destruction of a marriage through consuming jealousy, the abandonment of a child and a seemingly hopeless love.
-Yet, through remorse and regret – and after a statue comes miraculously to life – the ending is one of forgiveness and reconciliation.
-Wheeldon continues his highly successful collaboration with designer Bob Crowley and composer Joby Talbot, the team behind Alice, in one of the highlights of The Royal Ballet Season.
+Yet, through remorse and regret – and after a statue of Hermione appears to come miraculously to life – the ending is one of forgiveness and reconciliation.
+With powerful designs by Bob Crowley and atmospheric music by Joby Talbot, The Winter’s Tale is a masterful modern narrative ballet.